Brasov City Guide: top things to do & places to visit

 Start from: Rucar village, Arges county

 And since nature can't be controlled - and you don’t want to run into brown bears or a wild boar - safety is our highest priority.
-The best time for wildlife trips is between late Spring - late Autumn.
+The best time for wildlife trips is between early May - late October.

 There’s also the option of visiting Libearty Bear Sanctuary close to the city of Zarnesti.
 Home to over 100 brown bears rescued from circuses and cruel living conditions, you can now see them happy and playful.